discordjs/guide/guide/interactions/registering-slash-commands.md

 ::::

 ::: warning
-Remember what we saw earlier about command names:
+Remember what you saw earlier about command names:

 - Your bot **can** have a global and guild command with **the same name**